rob-blackbourn/StripLayout/StripLayout/doc/README.md

 		// Row 1
 		Composite sendRow = new Composite(shell, SWT.NO_TRIM);
-		sendRow.setLayout(new StripLayout(true, new Margin(0, 0, 0, 3)));
+		sendRow.setLayout(new StripLayout(true));
-		sendRow.setLayoutData(new StripData(true, false));
+		sendRow.setLayoutData(new StripData(true, false, new Margin(3, 3, 3, 0)));

 		// Row 2
 		Text outputText = new Text(shell, SWT.MULTI | SWT.BORDER);
-		outputText.setLayoutData(new StripData(true, true));
+		outputText.setLayoutData(new StripData(true, true, new Margin(3, 3, 3, 3)));

 		// Row 3
 		Composite statusRow = new Composite(shell, SWT.NO_TRIM);
-		statusRow.setLayout(new StripLayout(true, new Margin(0, 3, 0, 3)));
+		statusRow.setLayout(new StripLayout(true));
-		statusRow.setLayoutData(new StripData(true, false));
+		statusRow.setLayoutData(new StripData(true, false, new Margin(3, 0, 3, 3)));

 The first row is a `Composite` as we want it to contain a number of child controls.
 It should have a fixed height, but fill in the horizontal direction, so the `StripData` gets `true` for `fillHorizontal` and `false` for `fillVertical`.
-The first row gets a bottom margin of 3 to provide a gap to the control below.
+The first row gets a bottom margin of 3 on the left, top, and bottom, to distance itself from the shell..

 The second row should fill the remaining area, to we set both fills to `true`.
+It has a margin on all sides to distance itself from the shell to the left and right, and the controls above and below.

-The third row is like the first, with some margin to provide appropriate distance from the control above.
+The third row is like the first, with margin on the left, right, and bottom, to provide a gap between the shell and itself.

 This gives us the following.